Netesh5/automate-apk-build-and-upload/readme.md

 ### Step 4: Update Script with Main Folder ID
 Replace the your_main_folder_id_here in the script with the actual ID of your main Google Drive folder where you want to upload the APKs.

+### Step 5: Place the Script
+1. Place build_and_upload.py and credentials.json file on root project of flutter application
+2. Run python3 build_and_upload.py on terminal to run the script

 ## Script Usage